Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Your Glencor Driving School instructor (like all other instructors) will pick you up one hour before your test (for a final recap).
 At the end of this hour you will be taken to the Test Centre to start your driving test (approx 40mins driving followed by the examiners debrief then the drive back home), thus making two hours on the day.

-Note: For those taking an extended test this will be 2.5 hours due to the longer test time.
+Note: For those taking an extended test this will be two and a half hours due to the longer test time.

 Can driver (minor) faults accumulate into serious faults during the driving test? - YES